Common Gynecologic Symptoms

 - Feeling of pressure on your bladder or rectum

 - Slipping or dropping of your vagina or uterus

 - Feeling heaviness or pressure in your pelvis

 - Constant abdominal pressure

 - Pain while standing or walking

 Talk to Your Doctor

-You can learn more about each of those conditions here on this site.
+You can learn more about each condition on this site.
 However, this information is not a substitute for your doctor's advice.
-Communicating your symptoms in detail with your doctor will help your doctor make an accurate diagnosis and provide you with the most appropriate treatment options for your condition.
+Communicating your symptoms with your doctor will help him/her to make an accurate diagnosis and provide you with the right treatment for your condition.